ISE-S46/jenkins-101/readme.md

 ## YouTube Link
-For the full 1 hour course watch on youtube: https://www.youtube.com/watch?v=6YZvp2GwT0A
+From the full 1 hour course on youtube: https://www.youtube.com/watch?v=6YZvp2GwT0A

 # Installation
 ## Build the Jenkins BlueOcean Docker Image (or pull and use the one I built)
 ```
-docker build -t myjenkins-blueocean:2.414.2 .
+docker build -f Dockerfile -t <tag> .

-#IF you are having problems building the image yourself, you can pull from my registry (It is version 2.332.3-1 though, the original from the video)

-docker pull devopsjourney1/jenkins-blueocean:2.332.3-1 && docker tag devopsjourney1/jenkins-blueocean:2.332.3-1 myjenkins-blueocean:2.332.3-1
 ```

 ## Create the network 'jenkins'